piplabs/story-mcp-hub/README.md

 **Tools:**

-- `check_balance`: Check the balance of an address
 - `get_transactions`: Get recent transactions for an address
 - `get_stats`: Get current blockchain statistics
-- `get_address_overview`: Get a comprehensive overview of an address
+- `get_address_overview`: Get a comprehensive overview of an address including balance, token info, and blockchain activity
-- `get_token_holdings`: Get all ERC-20 token holdings for an address
+- `get_token_holdings`: Get all ERC-20 token holdings for an address, including detailed token information and balances
-- `get_nft_holdings`: Get all NFT holdings for an address
+- `get_nft_holdings`: Get all NFT holdings for an address, including collection information and individual token metadata
-- `interpret_transaction`: Get a human-readable interpretation of a transaction
+- `interpret_transaction`: Get a human-readable interpretation of a blockchain transaction

 ### Story SDK MCP Server